DLR-RM/stable-baselines3/docs/guide/custom_policy.rst

 .. warning::
-  For all algorithms (except DDPG, TD3 and SAC), continuous actions are clipped during training and testing (to avoid out of bound error).
+  For A2C and PPO, continuous actions are clipped during training and testing (to avoid out of bound error).
+SAC, DDPG and TD3 squash the action, using a ``tanh()`` transformation, which allows to correctly handle bounds.